Wrist Pain - Causes - Symptoms - Diagnosis - Treatment - Pain Relief

 What Are Osteophytes (Bone Spurs)?

-Osteophytes (bone spurs) develop in deteriorating joints damaged by arthritis.
+Osteophytes (bone spurs) develop in deteriorating joints damaged by arthritis, including the wrist.

 What Is De Quervain's Tenosynovitis?